viswanc/react-live-editor/README.md

   * 0200  Added a lib, test.
   * 0227  Tested the trial, fit-test and established its accuracy to be more than 98%.
   * 1248  Extracted out **getFontSize** of fit-text, as a module.
+  * 1432  Made the libraries isomorphic.
+  * 1605  Added line-break support to fit-text.